vseanclark/MCW-Azure-security-and-management/Whiteboard design session/WDS student guide - Azure security and management.md

     subscriptions to prevent usage of un-approved resources.

-6. Contoso would also like to ensure all Azure VMs use best practice disk encryption, with key management in accordance with Contoso company policies.
+6. Contoso would also like to ensure all Azure VMs use best practice disk encryption, with key management in accordance with Contoso company policies

 ### Infographic for common scenarios